rime/rime-cantonese/README-en.md

 This schema uses the OpenCC standard character set by default--coded as「傳統漢字」in the file.
 If you want to switch over to the Hong Kong, Taiwanese or Mainland Chinese standard, click <kbd>Ctrl</kbd> + <kbd>`</kbd> and choose the relevant standard from the options list.

 ### Emoji input

 Click <kbd>Ctrl</kbd> + <kbd>`</kbd> and then <kbd>2</kbd> to access the settings menu.
-Then, from the menu, choose【有emoji】to enable emoji input - doing so will allow the system to recognize and convert certain Chinese words into their corresponding emoji icons.
+Then, from the menu, choose 【有emoji】 to enable emoji input - doing so will allow the system to recognize and convert certain Chinese words into their corresponding emoji icons.

 The full list of emoji icons can be found [here](https://github.com/rime/rime-emoji/tree/master/opencc).

-Please use the following snippet under `switches` in `jyut6ping3.schema.yaml` to permenantly enable emoji input.
+Please use the following snippet under `switches` in `jyut6ping3.schema.yaml` to permanently enable emoji input.

 ```yaml
 - name: emoji_suggestion